The following is a list of current Homeland Security Advisory Council members. To view information about each member, please scroll down.

 Matt Mead, Governor, State of Wyoming

-Matt Mead was sworn in as Wyoming's 32nd governor on January 3, 2011.
+Matt Mead was sworn in as Wyoming's 32nd Governor on January 3, 2011.
 He has a BA degree from Trinity University in San Antonio and a law degree from the University of Wyoming.
 After law school, the Governor served as a county and federal prosecutor, practiced in a private firm in Cheyenne with now-Attorney General Greg Phillips, and served as United States Attorney for Wyoming from October 2001 to June 2007.
 After he stepped down as U. S. Attorney, Matt and his wife Carol, returned fulltime to operating their farming and ranching business in southeast Wyoming.

-Bonnie Michelman, Director of Police, Security and Outside Services at Massachusetts General Hospital and instructor at Northeastern University's College of Criminal Justice
+Bonnie Michelman, Director of Police, Security and Outside Services at Massachusetts General Hospital and Instructor at Northeastern University's College of Criminal Justice

 Bonnie Michelman is the Director of Police, Security and Outside Services at Massachusetts General Hospital and has been an instructor at Northeastern University's College of Criminal Justice since 1988.
 Previously, she served as President of the Board of the International Association for Healthcare Security and Safety and President of the American Society for Industrial Security International.
-Michelman has over twenty years of security management experience with positions ranging from District Manager at First Security Services to Assistant Vice President for General Services at Newton-Wellesley Hospital
+Ms. Michelman has over twenty years of security management experience with positions ranging from District Manager at First Security Services to Assistant Vice President for General Services at Newton-Wellesley Hospital.

 Jeff Moss, Chief Security Officer, Internet Corporation for Assigned Names and Numbers (ICANN)

 Jeff Moss is the Chief Security Officer for the Internet Corporation for Assigned Names and Numbers (ICANN).
 He is also the founder and Director of Black Hat and DEFCON Computer Hacker Conferences.
 Prior to Black Hat, Mr. Moss was a director at Secure Computing Corporation where he helped establish the Professional Services Department in the United States, Asia, and Australia.
-He has also worked for Ernst & Young, LLP in their Information System Security division.
+Mr. Moss has also worked for Ernst & Young, LLP in their Information System Security division.